ashishvishal7810gmailcom/Captcha-Recognisation/README.md

 ```
 $python3 gui_for_captcha.py
 ```
+RUn the above code in the root directory of the project

 # create executables file of code
 Simply type " python setup_.py build " in terminal to make executable files.
 And finally with the help of NSIS you can create a desktop icon for this code.